A warm welcome to you.

 · I feel it is vital that we work together in establishing a supportive and empathic relationship, through building trust and both of us creating a space in which you can explore and grow.

-I work both fixed, short, or long term and open-ended and have slots available in and out of standard working hours.
+· I work both fixed, short, or long term and open-ended and have slots available in and out of standard working hours.

 · I can work online and will soon be back to face to face.

 · I practice by the BACP ethical framework.